 To date, a competitive realization is technically possible with the help of a central architecture - like one single logistics provider - connected with the emergence of a corresponding central coordinative market actor - or with the help of an intermediary-free, DLT-based architecture.
 The latter one would allow for a cross-organizational use, which unlocks the full potential of platooning.
 The use of DLT promises to process high volumes of transactions at almost no cost.
 Saving intermediate states as well as sensor data in an immutable leger creates confidence and serves as proof in the event of an accident or traffic control.

 So, we thought of combining DLT and Platooning by creating an IOTA based Platooning PoC.

 Moreover, with it we are paving the way to autonomous driving.
 Therefore, we make platooning not only appealable to logistics providers or truck drivers but for the general personal vehicle market.
 While micropayments satisfy the need that platoon-leaders should not come to risk dragging the platoon along, the foundational problem of legally compliant transferring of accountability could disappear.
 IOTA based Platooning could thereby fill the transitional gap towards complete autonomy by revolving the core challenges of assuming responsibility and secure billing - even between different providers and users.
 This opens up a whole new perspective and can expand to an immersive ecosystem.

 This contribution represents a further expansion of our ecosystem.
 With Smart Charging, automated and compensated through IOTA, we add a crucial part to our future of a completely interconnected smart world.
+Development

 For project deployment please check out GitHub repository and follow the instructions provided.